|Survey name||The Labour Force Survey (Household dataset)|

 These tables are typically updated annually.
 The choice to publish these tables was based on analysis of ad hoc requests by users of families and households data during 2010.
 It would be impossible to provide tables to meet all user needs, but the tables published aim to answer the most basic and common questions on the number of families in the UK by family type and the number of people in such families, including children.
 The tables also answer basic questions on the number of households in the UK, what types of family are living in these households and the number of people living in these households.

-In the release for 2018, we have incorporated feedback links into our published data tables to gather more updated information on if these products still meet user needs.
 Further information about the strengths and limitations of other sources of data, which were considered when developing this output, are in Section 6 “Other information”.

 Accuracy and reliability